magnetikonline/web-server-install-ubuntu-12.04/README.md

 # Web server install - Ubuntu 12.04 LTS

 ## What is this?
-A step-by-step [install guide](install.md) for a Nginx, PHP & MySQL enabled web application server based on Ubuntu 12.04LTS.
+A step-by-step [install guide](install.md) for a Nginx, PHP & MySQL enabled web application server based on Ubuntu 12.04 LTS.

 The guide is based upon previous experience of web server installs and is the basis of the steps I typically undertake when provisioning new production servers.
 Steps have been broken down into high level components to allow the inclusion/exclusion of specific server items as required.